osde8info/docker-jenkins-docker/README.md

 # jenkins-docker

-after running
+run `run.sh` or type

 `docker-compose up -d`

-accessing jenkins for the first time with `wget localhost:8080` will fail with "HTTP request sent, awaiting response...
+accessing jenkins for the first time with `wget localhost:8088` will fail with "HTTP request sent, awaiting response...
 401 Forbidden" or ""HTTP request sent, awaiting response...
 403 Forbidden"

 you need to use `wget` with `--auth-no-challenge`